Amanda Simpson: Flying

 Simpson participated in the Bates Aeronautics Program while a student at Harvey Mudd College.
 She earned her single engine land private pilot's license in 1981, a commercial pilot's license with instrument privileges in 1983, and became a certified flight instructor – airplane in 1988 and an instrument instructor in 1989.
 In 1988 she added a multi-engine class rating to her commercial license to qualify for transfer to Hughes Missile Systems as a project test engineer and pilot.
 Simpson upgraded to an airline transport pilot (ATP) license in 1994 after adding multi-engine to her flight instructor ratings in 1991.
 In 1997 she added single-engine sea (float planes and flying boats) to her ATP license.
 In 2005 she became one of only a few licensed pilots flying FAA-certified unmanned aircraft in the national airspace system.

-In 1989 she co-founded Processional Pilot Training, a fixed based operation at the Burbank, Glendale, Pasadena Airport (KBUR) focused on flight instruction (private through airline transport) taught by professional flight instructors.
+In 1989 she co-founded Processional Pilot Training, a fixed-base operation at the Burbank, Glendale, Pasadena Airport (KBUR) focused on flight instruction (private through airline transport) taught by professional flight instructors.
 She relinquished her ownership share of that business when she relocated to Tucson, Arizona, in 1994.

 Simpson was a mission director and project pilot for captive flight test activities beginning in 1988 before taking over as director of flight operations in 1993 for the Integration, Test and Analysis Laboratory at Hughes Missile Systems.
-As a systems test pilot she flew the T-39 Sabreliner and Douglas A-3 Skywarrior in support of missile seeker technology development for Hughes Aircraft and Raytheon Missile Systems.
+As a systems test pilot she flew the T-39 Sabreliner, Douglas A-3 Skywarrior, and Convair CV-580 test platforms in support of missile seeker technology development for Hughes Aircraft and Raytheon Missile Systems.
 In addition, she flew numerous large transport category aircraft, light multi-engine and single engine aircraft modified for missile flight test purposes.

-As of 2009, she has flown over 60 makes and models of aircraft and has accumulated 3000 flight hours.
+As of 2009, she had flown over 60 makes and models of aircraft, and had accumulated 3000 flight hours.